aptspider/Apex-Racing-403/README.md

 Response: The server will now respond with a 302 Found redirecting you to /admin/login.

-Browser: If you used a browser extension, the page will instantly change from the 403 screen to the Race Control Secure Login page.
+Note: If you used a browser extension, the page will instantly change from the 403 screen to the Race Control Secure Login page.
 ---

 **Disclaimer**